New boundaries are being proposed for council divisions in Somerset.

-The Local Government Boundary Commission wants to hear what residents and local organisations think about the proposals.
+The Local Government Boundary Commission for England (LGBCE) wants to hear what residents and local organisations think about the proposals.
 A 10-week consultation on the proposals will run until 11 August 2025.

 The Commission is the independent body that draws these boundaries.
-It is reviewing Somerset Council to make sure councillors will represent about the same number of electors, and that division arrangements will help the council work effectively.
+It’s reviewing Somerset Council to make sure councillors will represent about the same number of electors, and that division arrangements will help the council work effectively.

 The Commission has published proposals for changes to Somerset Council.
-It is proposing that there should be 96 single-councillor divisions.
+It’s proposing that there should be 96 single-councillor divisions.
 All division boundaries will change.

 Proposed changes include:

-• For Burnham-on-Sea & Highbridge, we recommend a pattern of divisions that includes linking the parishes of Berrow and Brean with the town
+• For Burnham-on-Sea & Highbridge, a recommendation for a pattern of divisions that includes linking the parishes of Berrow and Brean with the town

-• Our proposals for Frome, which follow clear and identifiable boundaries, such as the River Frome
+• Proposals for Frome, which follow clear and identifiable boundaries, such as the River Frome

 We want people in Somerset to help us.
-We have drawn up proposals for new divisions in Somerset Council.
+We’ve drawn up proposals for new divisions in Somerset Council.
 We want to make sure these new electoral arrangements reflect communities.
 We also want them to be easy to understand and convenient for local people.

 Residents and local organisations can help us do that.
-We would like them to let us know whether they agree with our proposals before we take final decisions.
+We’d like them to let us know whether they agree with our proposals before we take final decisions.

 Review Officer (Somerset)